AvinashBaggam/Fraud-Detection-Insurance/Fraud-detection--Insurance/README.md

 # Objective
 The objective is to construct a model to predict which transactions could be fraudulent with high accuracy.
 A comparative study has been conducted to decide which classifier is best for this project to train the behavior features of normal and abnormal transactions.
 # Use Case
 I will be creating a predictive model that predicts if an insurance claim is fraudulent or not.
-The answere between YES/NO, is a Binary Classification task.
+The answer between YES/NO, is a Binary Classification task.
 This report deals with classification algorithm  to detect fraud transaction in Python.